What are the Irish Furths?

 The rain was of biblical proportions.
 But I was on a mission, and the Reluctant Mountaineer decided not to accompany me.
 It was as foul a day as I had been out in for a while.
 Strangely, she did not want to get soaked.

 The area around the start point had been a mining area and relics abounded.
-Shortly after crossing the river there is a path to the left that provides a shortcut.
-So I left the unsealed vehicle track, but then rejoined it around 500 metres further on.
-I passed through a gate where there was a “welcome” sign.
+A couple of hundred metres after crossing the river there is a path to the left that provides a shortcut.
+So I left the unsealed vehicle track (which takes a more circuitous route), but then rejoined it around 500 metres further along the shortcut.
+I soon passed through a gate where there was a “welcome” sign.
 There is a ford to the left at this point.
-A popular walk is to return via the ridge to Cloghernagh and descend to this ford where a crossing of the river can be made – though perhaps not on this day of wild weather.
+A popular walk is to return from Lugnaquillia via the ridge to Cloghernagh and descend to this ford where a crossing of the river can be made – though perhaps not on this day of wild weather.

 The track lead me into Fraughan Rock Glen.
 Two kilometres ahead I could see the cascade of Falls Brook.